-Many people assume that buildings insurance is only there to cover the costs to repair damage to your house, but what many don’t realise is that the majority of policies also provide cover for damage that happens below ground to drainage systems such as septic tanks.
+Many people assume that buildings insurance is only there to cover the costs to repair damage to your house.
+What many don’t realise is that the majority of buildings insurance policies also provide cover for damage that happens below ground to drainage systems such as septic tanks and other off mains drainage systems.
 There are only certain types of damage that are typically covered by buildings insurance policies, and whilst each policy can vary, we’ll outline here the types of septic tank damage which are usually covered – and those which aren’t!

 If you’re having septic tank problems, it’s important to first understand what’s caused the system to fail.
-A septic tank inspection is the first place to start.
-There are some things which your building insurance policy wouldn’t cover, the main ones being:
+A septic tank inspection is the first place to start, as this will help to understand what's going wrong and why.
+It's important to understand that there are some things which your building insurance policy wouldn’t cover as standard, the main ones being:

 The types of damage which would usually be covered include the following, which are generally considered unforeseen and unexpected: